Writers through the centuries - 19th Century authors part 2

 Leo Tolstoy (1828-1910)

-Member of a family belonging to the Russian nobility, tracing its routes to the 14th century, the family ancestor moved during Vasily II of Moscow reign (1425-1462) from Chernihiv (in what is now North Ukraine) to Moscow.
-During the 17th century, the Tolstoy family's documents reveal Peter the Great (1682-1725) granted to Pyotr Tolstoy the title of count.
+Member of a family belonging to the Russian nobility, tracing its routes to the 14th century, the family ancestor moved during Vasily II of Moscow reign (1425-1462) from Chernihiv to Moscow.
+During the 17th century, the Tolstoy family's documents reveal that Peter the Great (1682-1725) granted to Pyotr Tolstoy the title of count.

-Leo Tolstoy was the second to last child of Count Nikolai Ilyich Tolstoy, a former soldier in the French invasion and war of 1812.
-His mother, Mariya, died when Leo was just two, followed by his father death in 1837.
+Leo Tolstoy was the second to last child of Count Nikolai Ilyich Tolstoy, a former soldier during the war and French invasion of 1812.
+His mother, Mariya, died when Leo was just two, followed by his father's death in 1837.

 He started his studies in law, at Kazan University, in 1844.
 His teacher unfairly saw him as a person not capable or with insufficient desire to learn, which made him leave his studies in mid-years and return to Yasnaya Polyana.
 At the same time, he repeatedly took travels to Moscow.

-But he also joined the army and served as an artillery officer in the Crimean war (1853-1856) and promoted to the level of lieutenant due to his bravery shown.
-The war events would be fictionized in the novel published in 1863, “The Cossacks”.
+Moving from his creative side, he also joined the army and served as an artillery officer in the Crimean war (1853-1856) and was promoted to the level of lieutenant due to his bravery.
+The war events would be fictionized in the novel published in 1863: “The Cossacks”.

-On the positive experiences, the travel to Europe during 1860-1861 he met with Victor Hugo and reading “Les Miserables” greatly influenced him in his future novels.
-This France excursion also influenced the title of one of the centuries defining book: “War and peace”, a title taken from the publication: “La Guerre et la Paix”, a story written by the French anarchist Pierre-Joseph Proudhon.
+On the positive side, the travel to Europe during 1860-1861 is where he met with Victor Hugo and reading “Les Miserables” greatly influenced him on his future novels.
+This France excursion also left a print on the title of one of the centuries defining book: “War and peace”, a title taken from the publication: “La Guerre et la Paix”, a story written by the French anarchist Pierre-Joseph Proudhon.

 Tolstoy became more convinced that the only way society can progress is through education.
-The printing press product, literature is the best way to benefit the mass of the population.
-Through this view, he founded thirteen schools for children of Russia’s poor peasants, just freed by the new laws of 1861.
+The printing press product, literature is the best way to benefit the masses of population.
+Through this view, he founded thirteen schools for the children of Russia’s poor peasants, just freed by the new laws of 1861.

 In 1860 due to the death of his brother Nikolay, he persuaded his desire to get married.
-In September 1862, he married Sophia Behrs, eighteen years old, daughter of a court physician.
+In September 1862, he married Sophia Behrs, an eighteen years old beauty, the daughter of a court physician.
 The couple had thirteen children, out of which five died during infancy.
-His descendants have left Russia after the Bolshevik came into power.
-They now are spread across: UK, France, Sweden, Germany or the U.S. The last surviving grandchild died in 2007, but the great-grandchild still holds occasional meetings of the whole family, mainly at Yasnaya Polyana, after the fall of communism.
+His descendants have left Russia after the Bolshevik's came into power.
+They now are spread across: UK, France, Sweden, Germany or the U.S. The last surviving grandchild died in 2007, but the great-grandchildren still hold occasional meetings of the whole family, mainly at Yasnaya Polyana, after the fall of communism.

 The marriage was a happy one, and Sophia acted as his secretary, editor doing the hand-writing of his manuscripts, and managed the family's finances.

-“War and Peace” is a titanic book of literary excellence, describing 580 characters, two of the main characters: Pierre Bezukhov mainly, but even some traits from Prince Andrei Bolkonsky were mirrored from the author himself.
+“War and Peace” is a titanic book of literary excellence, describing 580 characters.
+With two of the main characters: Pierre Bezukhov (mainly), and Prince Andrei Bolkonsky traits were mirrored from the author himself.

 Both of these books were written in the realist literary school.

-Tolstoy was often studied, even because of his personal beliefs.
-He was one of the most devout Christians, writing in 1884 “What I Believe” in which he publically stated his deep Christian beliefs, his devotion to Jesus Christ and the favourite Bible reading: “Sermon on the Mount” that increased his kindness, his humble and modest approach in most aspects of his life.
+Tolstoy was often studied, greatly because of his literary genius, but also because of his personal beliefs.
+He was one of the most devout Christians, writing in 1884: “What I Believe”.
+A book in which he publicly stated his deep Christian beliefs, his devotion to Jesus Christ and the favourite Bible reading: “Sermon on the Mount” that increased his kindness, his humble and modest approach in most aspects of his life.

 Tolstoy inspired so many authors from his own country, like Dostoyevsky (the sentiment of appreciation was mutual between the two giants of literature), but even beyond the Russian borders.
 Gustave Flaubert, astonished by the marvel that is: “War and peace”, said: “What an artist and what a psychologist!”